limebit/medmodels/docs/user_guide/02a_query_engine/query_engine_attributes_and_values.md

 ---
 ```

-Nor does the concatenation of querying methods:
+The concatenation of querying methods also throws an error:

 ```{exec-literalinclude} scripts/attributes_and_values.py
 ---